Red Hen Publications

 Book 1 and Book 2 also show signs of being two halves of a single tale.
 And, for the record; on my first reading, Book 5 had much of the same feel of being the first part of another internal 2-part sequence.
 I was inclined to regard it as only half of the story, expecting the other half to be given us in HBP.

 Well.
 Silly me.
 Instead, after GoF Rowling appears to have started each book with a blank slate and a checklist, and gone roaring off in an entirely different direction each time.
-Even when she tells publicly us she was doing otherwise.
+Even when she tells us publicly she was to be doing otherwise.

 Raise your hand anyone who feels that HBP and DHs really did read like two halves of the same story — as Rowling claimed they were.